akien-mga/godot-old-wiki/tutorial_gdscript_efficiently.md

 ### Duck Typing

 One of the most difficult concepts to grasp when moving from a statically typed language to a dynamic one is Duck Typing.
-Duck typing makes overall code design much simpler and straightforward to write, but it's not obvious how it work.
+Duck typing makes overall code design much simpler and straightforward to write, but it's not obvious how it works.

 As an example, imagine a situation where a big rock is falling down a tunnel, smashing everything on it's way.
 The code for the rock, in a statically typed language would be something like: